The world’s top 10 least developed countries

 Sierra Leone

-Sierra Leone (HDI value 0.452) is a heavily populated West African nation with a high level of sensitivity to climate change.
-Around 53% of the population is living in severe poverty.
+Sierra Leone (HDI value 0.458) is a heavily populated West African nation with a high level of sensitivity to climate change.
+Moreover, the nation’s extreme poverty rate in 2023 was estimated to be 25.3%.

 Source: Sustainable Development Report